DASDAE/dascore/docs/markdown/contributing/new_format.md

         """
 ```

-All of the 4 methods are optional; some formats will only support reading,
+All 4 methods are optional; some formats will only support reading,
 others only writing.
 If `is_format` is not implemented the format will not
 be auto-detectable.